 Visit requests that do not fall within the categories of deemed essential visitors listed above will be considered on a case-by-case basis.

 Those seeking to visit the university are strongly encouraged to utilize the university’s virtual services and resources in lieu of visiting campus, whenever possible.
 If a visit is approved, the university may specify the duration of the visit and the number of guests, if any, allowed.
 Visitors are not permitted in the residence halls.
 At this time, visitors who do not fall into the essential visitor categories are not permitted to access the university’s bookstore, cafes, cafeterias, or indoors dining facilities and/or concessions.

 All approved visitors to Northeastern’s campuses are required to comply with the university’s published health and safety protocols, including the protocols on face coverings, healthy distancing, personal hygiene, cleaning and sanitizing, and entry/exit.
 Approved visitors are required to comply with all applicable state and local guidelines, including those related to travelers arriving to campus locations, such as quarantine requirements.

 Approved visitors must complete a COVID-19 Symptoms Pre-Screen Check to monitor their health before coming to campus.
 Approved visitors are required to check-in with the Northeastern host when they arrive on campus.
 Visitors will be required to confirm their name, contact information, location and reason for their visit.
-Authorized visitors who will be present on campus more than once will be issued a visitor’s pass that must always be displayed while on campus specifying the dates of the visit.

 Visitors must remain away from campus if they feel sick, have tested positive or are exhibiting symptoms of COVID-19, or believe they have been exposed to COVID-19.